 With every (travel) offer from the Organiser (CultureRoad) it is clearly stated whether the guarantee of STO Garant applies.
 You can read what the guarantee means and which conditions apply in the guarantee scheme.
 You can find this guarantee scheme on the website of STO Garant.
 If STO Garant’s guarantee applies to your booking, you will not pay the travel sum to the Organiser, but to the trust account of Stichting Derdengelden Certo Escrow, a payment service provider registered with De Nederlandsche Bank (DNB) and the Netherlands Authority for the Financial Markets (AFM).
 Stichting Derdengelden guarantees your travel sum until the end of your booking.
 If services are not provided (in full and/or on time) due to the financial insolvency of the Organiser, STO Garant will carry out the guarantee.
 In the guarantee scheme you can read how you can make a claim in that case.

-20.3 – Take Over Foundation (STO Garant)
+19.3 – Take Over Foundation (STO Garant)

 In case of bankruptcy of the Organiser, the STO Garant will ensure, depending on which stage of the trip the customer is at, that the customer gets his money back, can continue the Trip or -if the travel agreement includes the outward and return trip- can travel home.

-20.4 – Suspension of payment or bankruptcy of Organiser
+19.4 – Suspension of payment or bankruptcy of Organiser

 If the Organiser does not enter into a moratorium or goes bankrupt before the end of your Trip, the Traveller’s money will be released to the Organiser 1 day after the end of the Trip.
 If the Organiser is granted a moratorium or goes bankrupt before the end of the Trip, the travel monies will go to STO.
 This will prevent creditors from being able to claim Traveller’s money.
 If the Traveller has not yet commenced the Trip, the paid travel sum will be refunded to the Traveller.
 If Traveller is already on the Trip, STO Garant will ensure that Traveller receives the rightful part of the travel sum back, the Trip is completed or – if the travel agreement includes the outward and return trip – that Traveller can return home.

-Article 21 – Risks appendix
+Article 20 – Risks appendix

-21.1 – Risks during the Organiser’s trips
+20.1 – Risks during the Organiser’s trips

 Some of our destinations involve risks that are greater than can be expected with an average tour.
 If a Traveller books a Trip with the Organiser, the Traveller accepts that with the type of tours the Organiser offers, the circumstances are different than in most Western countries on all possible aspects of travelling.
 When booking the Trip, the Traveller accepts that the Organiser may demand some flexibility from the Travellers during the Trip.

-21.2 – Safety
+20.2 – Safety

 The Organiser assumes that, before and during the Trip, the Traveller is aware of the situation in his Travel destination and that the Traveller accepts the associated risks.
-After booking, the Organiser obliges the Traveller to take out the appropriate insurance and to make himself known to the appropriate authorities (such as the nearest embassies) (see Article 4, paragraph 4 of this agreement).
+After booking, the Organiser obliges the Traveller to take out the appropriate insurance and to make himself known to the appropriate authorities (such as the nearest embassies) (see Article 4 of this agreement).
 Of course, the Organiser will always ensure that risks during the Trip are kept to a minimum.

-21.2 – Local legislation
+20.3 – Local legislation

 Everyone must also comply with local legislation at all times.
 The local tour guide always has the last word.